 Our Student Life Offices welcome students from all over the United States and assist students with adjustment to a new culture, a new language and a new learning experience.
 Student life is a special part of the JFRC experience that students will not find with other programs in Rome.
-The Student Life Office includes the Associate Dean of Students, Cynthia Bomben, the Director of Residence Life, Michael Beazley, and they are assisted by the SLAs, each of whom, having graduated from college and having lived in Rome, is a mature, invaluable resource to students.
+The Student Life Office includes the Associate Dean of Students, Cynthia Bomben, the Director of Residence Life, Alvin Mangosing, and they are assisted by the SLAs, each of whom, having graduated from college and having lived in Rome, is a mature, invaluable resource to students.
 The SLAs for the 2012-2013 academic year:

 - Russell Gonzalez

 The Student Life Team is an active part of the JFRC community.
 The responsibility of these offices extend to all facets of student life outside the immediate concerns of the Academic Office.
 Under the guidance of the staff in the offices of Student Life, the JFRC provides such general university services as counseling and guidance, housing, health and food services, recreation and student activities.